novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-99.md

 He wondered if he might be investigated by a national agency at this rate.

-'I’ve been intentionally writing from an internet cafe these days.'

-Lee Hyun-woo, writing and posting from an internet cafe between his workplace and his new home, just in case.
+Lee Hyun-woo has been writing and posting from different internet cafe these days, just in case.

 Still, thinking that he should be even more careful, he closed the window.